WesterosCraft/WesterosCTM/README.md

       - "horizontal": Match mapped to a horizontally connection grid found at ctmRow, ctmCol - width is 2, and height is 2
          - ctmRow: row of top left corner of horizontal connection grid in subsitution texture image.
 If not defined, 0 is assumed
          - ctmCol: column of top left corner of horizontal connection grid in subsitution texture image.
 If not defined, 0 is assumed
-      - "edges-full": Match mapped to an 'edges-full' equivalen  cnnection grid found at ctmRow, ctmCol - width is 4, and height is 4, and unconnected patches are left with original texture
+      - "edges-full": Match mapped to an 'edges-full' equivalent connection grid found at ctmRow, ctmCol - width is 4, and height is 4, and unconnected patches are left with original texture.
+UNLIKE OTHER types, if the edges-full mapping does not map to one of the substitution textures in the 4x4 grid (that is, the texture has no adjacent connections), the rule is considered to have NOT matched, and the next rule will be evaluated, relative to the original source texture.
          - ctmRow: row of top left corner of edges-full connection grid in subsitution texture image.
 If not defined, 0 is assumed
          - ctmCol: column of top left corner of edges-full connection grid in subsitution texture image.
 If not defined, 0 is assumed
       - "ctm+pattern": Matches mapped using "ctm" pattern, except middle texture (26 - row 2, col 2 of CTM grid) which is mapped using